 Low skilled jobs will be issued a 12 month work visa.

 High skilled jobs may be issued a work visa valid for up to 3 years.

 Low skilled work visa holders will be able to bring immediate family to NZ.
 Partners will be issued a visitor visa (no work rights) and children issued student visas allowing them to go to school as domestic students (if children want to attend tertiary studies payment of international student fees are required).

-Job offers will still be subject to labour market testing (proving no New Zealanders can fill the role).
+Note: Job offers will still be subject to labour market testing (proving no New Zealanders can fill the role).

 Partners of low skilled workers can apply for a work visa but will require a job offer they are suitably qualified/experience to fill and pass the labour market test.

 Low skilled workers (and their families) will be restricted to a maximum stay of 3 years and must leave NZ for 12 months before applying to return.